-- 1. There is no way to log off the site or get out of it without closing the browser window (1). - 2.
-On a Macbook Pro using Safari, the "e" in "Chart Your Course" was not visible on the screen.
-On a Microsoft Surface Pro, the "se" in "Chart Your Course" were not visible on the screen. - 3.
-On results screens with a white background, users cannot see the menu items in white text. - 4.
-Clicking the back button from a search result often results in a form submission error (see Search section). - 5.
-Some participants liked the themed graphics (6) and others disliked them intensely.
+- 1. There is no way to log off the site or get out of it without closing the browser window (1). - On a Macbook Pro using Safari, the "e" in "Chart Your Course" was not visible on the screen.
+On a Microsoft Surface Pro, the "se" in "Chart Your Course" were not visible on the screen (see Figure 6 for an illustration). - 3.
+On results screens with a white background, users cannot see the menu items in white text (see Figure 7 for an illustration).
+Lack of contrast caused three of the participants to fail Task 8 as a result (Table 4). - 4.
+Clicking the back button from a search result often results in a form submission error. - 5.
+Some participants liked the themed graphics (6) while others disliked them intensely.
 One participant thought the images should be smaller, but the navigation bar larger (6).